8 years into our inbound journey with HubSpot, and with some awards under our belts, we share the lessons we’ve learnt on the way.

 Once you have crafted the strategy, always test this internally with the exports in the business.
 I have found that when I have my ‘internal board of directors’ go over the strategy with me, then the results get so much better.
 It is true that two brains are better than one as well as that the more viewpoints that you invest in, the less bias you will create.

 We hope this post has made you think about some of these questions, even if you haven’t quite answered them yet… Things like: Do you have ‘fluff’ or real strategy?
 And if you have real strategy, are you using your current strategy to it’s full potential?
-And if you are, are you implementing, measuring and optimizing it?
+And if you are, are you implementing, measuring and optimising it?
 Do you know if it’s really working?
 Do you feel like it’s on track, or do you need help?